fluxx-lang/ReactiveData/README.md

 ```

 The key thing here is that the `Settings.UseAlias ?
 User.Alias : $"{User.FirstName} {User.LastName}"`, which is set as the Label text,
 is reactive.
-If any component of that expression changes, it's automatically re-evaluated and the label text updated.
+If that expression changes, it's automatically re-evaluated and the label text updated.
+The dependencies here are computed
+dynamically, so if `Settings.UseAlias` is true, the expression is only reevaluated if `Settings.UseAlias` or `User.Alias` change, not
+if `User.FirstName` or `User.LastName` change.
 Normally the XAML binding is restricted to single properties, but ReactiveData allows arbitrary expressions to be "bound".

 ## How does ReactiveData compare to reactive streams libraries, like [ReactiveX](http://reactivex.io/) and [ReactiveUI](https://reactiveui.net/)?